 8) 3D PRINTER

-This is the “upgraded” printer that does not print on paper.
+This is not a “traditional printer” that prints on paper.
 It melts a string of plastic filament, and prints out objects instead.
 Yep, as long as you have the 3D model, you can pretty much “manufacture” any small object with a 3D printer.

 9) CNC ENGRAVING MACHINE

-A “powerful printer” uses a beam of laser to draw stuff.
+A “powerful printer” uses a beam of laser to draw or cut stuff.
 It obviously does not print on paper but is used to engrave images on wood and metal instead.

 10) VIRTUAL PRINTER